namtoki/English/stock/01_framework/opinion.md

 ## 訂正

+- mean/meant
   - I didn't mean it.
   - What I meant was, you should do it carefully.
   - That's not what I meant.
-- No!
-I was just saying ... it's a new look for you.
+- It's not that ...
   - It's not that I like Joe.
 I just want to be on YouTube a lot.
   - It's not that I don't like you.
 I just don't have the time now.
   - It's not like Joe is a bad guy.
 He is just shady sometimes.
+- I was just saying ...
+  - No!
+I was just saying ... it's a new look for you.
+- I'm just trying to ...
   - I'm just trying to explain what happened.

 ## ～だといい